-A grade of C or above is required for this course.
-Prerequisite: Completion of a 3-credit college-level math course with a grade of "C" or above.
+A grade of C or above is required in this course.
+Prerequisite: Completion of a 3-credit college-level math course with a grade of C or above.
 This introductory course includes the theory and application of major accounting principles and procedures.
 The following topics and problems will be studied and practiced: journalizing, financial statements, adjusting and closing entries, and systems and controls.

-ACC 105 Accounting and Finance for Non-Financial Managers
+ACC 105 Accounting for Non-Financial Managers